J-K: 9.8 km tunnel on Banihal-Katra rail link completed | Business

 - India

-The 9.8 km tunnel connecting two stations on 111 km under-construction Banihal-Katra railway link in Jammu and Kashmir was completed on Monday, officials said.
+The 9.8 km tunnel connecting two stations on the 111 km under-construction Banihal-Katra railway link in Jammu and Kashmir has been completed, officials said.

 It is part of the Udhampur-Srinagar-Baramulla Railway Line (USBRL) project.
 This is the third tunnel following the 12.6 km tunnel T-49B, the longest tunnel of Indian Railways, which was completed in January this year.